laro/Cilia/Comparison/Rust.md

 - `for i in 0..words.len() { ...; }`
 - `for i in [5, 7, 11, 13].iter() { ...; }`
 - `for word in words.iter() { ...; }`

+In Rust `42` is an `i32`, not an `i64`.
+That's Ok, this is a syntax comparison, not a performance benchmarks.